NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-relnote-archive-beta-channel.md

 Enterprise administrators may opt out of this behavior one of these two policies:

     - [ExemptDomainFileTypePairsFromFileTypeDownloadWarnings](./deployedge/microsoft-edge-policies.md#exemptdomainfiletypepairsfromfiletypedownloadwarnings) - Disable download file type extension-based warnings for specified file types on domains --->
-Weitere Informationen finden Sie unter [Microsoft Edge Unterbrechung von Sicherheitsdownloads](/deployedge/microsoft-edge-security-downloads-interruptions)
+Weitere Informationen finden Sie unter [Unterbrechungen beim Herunterladen von Microsoft Edge Security](/deployedge/microsoft-edge-security-downloads-interruptions)

 ### <a name="policy-updates"></a>Richtlinienupdates